AdobeDocs/experience-manager-64.en/help/assets/using/performance-tuning-guidelines.md

 To improve asset upload times, use high performance storage for the Java temp directory.
 On Linux and Windows, a RAM drive or SSD could be used.
 In cloud-based environments, an equivalent high speed storage type could be used.
 For example in Amazon EC2, an ["ephemeral drive"](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) drive can be used for the temp folder.

 Assuming the server has ample memory, configure a RAM drive.
-On Linux, run these commands to create an 8GB RAM drive:
+On Linux, run these commands to create an 8 GB RAM drive:

 ```
 mkfs -q /dev/ram1 800000